elcritch/figuro/README.md

 Widgets can be create by sub-classing the `Figuro` node type and providing a custom `draw` method (slot).
 The common way to create a Figuro app is creating a `Main` widget.

+Here's a minimal example of creating a blue rectangle:

 ```nim
 type
   Main* = ref object of Figuro